The Metal Element

 An Anarcha-Taoist Prescription For Boosting Lung Qi

-The Cordyceps is a gloriously macabre mélange of science fiction & Greek myth.
+The Cordyceps is a gloriously macabre mélange of science fiction and Greek myth.
 Its delicately deceitful spores coyly infect its caterpillar prey, killing them softly then re-animating itself within their corpse.
-When the fungus parasitizes the larva, its mycelia spread through the larva’s body, hijacking its nutrients and sapping all of its succulent Qi.
-The Cordyceps then springs forth from the larvae’s head, birthed from the brains of its prey like Athena erupting from the head of her father Zeus (oh, the poetry of it all!).
-All guts, glory and folklore aside, these lil’ fungi are truly mythical in scope.
+When the fungus parasitizes the larva, its mycelia spread through the larva’s body, hijacking its nutrients and sapping all of its succulent qi.
+The Cordyceps then springs forth from the larvae’s head, birthed from the brains of its prey like Athena erupting from the head of her father Zeus (oh, the poetry of it all).
+All guts, glory and folklore aside, these fungi are truly mythical in scope.
 Is it really a coincidence that the Cordyceps - hailed on the street as Himalayan Viagra - is revered for its ability to boost Lung qi?
 In the throes of Metal season, it improves the way your body uses oxygen, is great for recovery after a respiratory illness, boosting stamina, quieting asthma, coughs, weak lungs, wheezing, and shortness of breath.
 If you’d like to harness the power of the Huntress Athena, boot-up for an all-night Bacchanal, or carouse with the saints of caterpillars past, here’s a recipe for Cordyceps Congee:

 3 organic chicken thighs, parbroiled for 2 minutes and cut into pieces.